-Natasha Housseine is a medical doctor and postdoctoral researcher.
-She worked for 3 years at a high-volume maternity unit of a referral hospital in Zanzibar, Tanzania.
-She is a first-year resident and is driven by a passion to improve the conditions and experiences of women during pregnancy and childbirth in low-resource settings.
+Natasha Housseine is a resident in Obstetrics and Gynaecology at the Aga Khan University, Tanzania.
+She is a postdoctoral researcher at the University of Copenhagen.
+She is from Comoros and has worked for 3 years at a high-volume maternity unit of a referral hospital in Zanzibar, Tanzania.
+She is driven by a passion to improve the conditions and experiences of women during pregnancy and childbirth in low-resource settings.
 Pregnant women deserve the best care, no matter where they are in the world.
 She has a particular interest in stillbirth prevention which was the focus of her Ph.D.: "Strategies to improve intrapartum care: Foetal monitoring in low resource settings" and postdoctoral research: “ Enabling best possible childbirth care in Tanzania (The PartoMa Project)”.
 Since 2014, She has been a core member of PartoMa Project, which focuses on co-developing and implementing achievable clinical guidelines to assist healthcare providers in busy, resource-poor maternity care units in Tanzania to give the best possible evidence-based care.
 As a co-Principal Investigator, she holds multiple scientific and management roles.
 She also gains mentorship and training in research methodologies, leadership skills, and governance issues within a multinational, multi-disciplinary team of experts.